 - You can utilise some of the equity in your home.
 You can, for example, pay off any outstanding debts you have and live more comfortably during your retirement.

-- It can prevent having to downsize to a smaller property, such as selling your home in Bexley and moving to a smaller one in Bexleyheath.
+- It can prevent having to downsize to a smaller property.
+For example, selling your home in Bexley and moving to a smaller one in Bexleyheath.